timecapsulellc/Capsule/readme.md

 Capsule presents a rethinking of image generator designs.
 The software is offline, open source, and free, while at the same time, similar to many online image generators like Midjourney, the manual tweaking is not needed, and users only need to focus on the prompts and images.
 Capsule has also simplified the installation: between pressing "download" and generating the first image, the number of needed mouse clicks is strictly limited to less than 3.
 Minimal GPU memory requirement is 4GB (Nvidia).

-**Recently many fake websites exist on Google when you search “fooocus”.
+**Recently many fake websites exist on Google when you search "capsule".
 Do not trust those – here is the only official source of Capsule.**

 # Project Status: Limited Long-Term Support (LTS) with Bug Fixes Only